-The author's hypotheses related to the etiology of MS disease supported with the scientific evidences can be applied clearly to research of the prevelance of MS disease in everywhere on the world.
+The author's hypotheses, which are related to the etiology of MS disease and supported with the scientific evidences, can be clearly applied to the researches about prevalence of MS disease in all around the world.
 The necessary and sufficient conditions for MS can be investigated by the appraisal of the etiology of MS disease in the light of the impact of the dielectrophoretic force (Canbay, 2010) (Canbay, 2013) (Canbay, 2014) (Canbay, 2015).
 If there are necessary and sufficient conditions in any place regarding the occurrence of MS disease, the prevalence of probable MS will be more with respect to the other places.
-For the study (Canbay, 2010), the necessary and sufficient conditions for MS disease to occur is directly related to the conditions of the place inhabited at growing ages, namely until the ages of 20.
+For the study , the necessary and sufficient conditions for MS disease to occur is directly related to the conditions of the inhabited places during the growing ages, namely until the ages around 20.
 At any place, where the frequency of occurrence of MS disease is higher, the environmental conditions are as follows:

-a- The year average of the number of lightning at that residential area is too small (except of deserts).
+a- The average number of the lightning in a year at that residential area is too small (except deserts).

-b- The average annual number of cloudy days at that residential area is too much.
+b- The average annual number of the cloudy days at that residential area is too high.

-c- The residential area is on the high mountains and hills.
+c- The residential area is placed on the high mountains and hills.